remix-run/remix/docs/utils/sessions.md

 Now we can read the message in a loader.

 <docs-info>You must commit the session whenever you read a `flash`.
-This is different than you might be used to where some type of middleware automatically sets the cookie header for you.</docs-info>
+This is different than what you might be used to, where some type of middleware automatically sets the cookie header for you.</docs-info>

 ```tsx
 import { json } from "@remix-run/node"; // or cloudflare/deno